Quick-AI-for-ORG/Mele-RIMBA/README.md

-# SAMBA
+# Mele: RIMBA
-Smart AI Monitoring for Beehives and Apiaries
+Real-time IOT Monitoring for Beehives and Apiaries